 The situation for wild or freedom camping in New Zealand can seem a little confusing.
 Basically, it is legal, but local councils can set their own rules, so you’ll need to do a bit of research while planning your trip.
 That’s where we come in!
 We’ve gathered together the history, rules, and tips of wild camping in New Zealand to inspire you to try this unique experience.
-And if it all seems too hard, there is also some amazing tour companies in New Zealand.
+And if it all seems too hard, there are also some amazing tour companies in New Zealand.

 Given that it’s a country that has always been in touch with the power of nature, freedom of movement in public spaces is a right that’s enshrined in New Zealand’s Bill of Rights.
 Freedom camping in New Zealand is still legal, but it’s important to fully understand your rights and responsibilities as a free camper, particularly given recent changes.

 In 2011 a new Freedom Camping Act was passed to clarify the status of wild camping in New Zealand.
-This act also empowered local councils to restrict or stop wild camping in New Zealand if they have good reason.
+This act also empowered local councils to restrict or stop wild camping in New Zealand if they have a good reason.
 Brought in because of litter and damage caused by campers, the local council’s powers on this issue also extend to fining $200 to freedom campers in restricted areas.

-What this means in reality is that you’ll see a lot of ‘no overnight camping’ signs around certain local areas.
+What this means, in reality, is that you’ll see a lot of ‘no overnight camping’ signs around certain local areas.
 Some councils have actually tried to impose a full ban on camping in their entire region.
 Many argue that this is actually unlawful (the Freedom Act requires local councils to have specific reasons for any bans, and does not allow for blanket bans) and that there’s a certain amount of lobbying from the owners of campgrounds going on.

-Nevertheless, we know that as visitors to the country the last thing you’ll want to do is run into any trouble.
-We’d recommend phoning the local council or Visitor Information Centre of the areas you want to visit to ask which areas prohibit wild camping and which don’t.
+Nevertheless, we know that as visitors to the country, the last thing you’ll want to do is run into any trouble.
+We’d recommend phoning the local council or the Visitor Information Centre of the areas you want to visit to ask which areas prohibit wild camping and which don’t.
 If they can’t give you an answer, assume it’s OK to wild camp on any public land in the region.

 When you do find yourself in a district that forbids free camping, fear not!
-The wonderful Department of Conservation (DOC) have set up and manage public camping areas throughout New Zealand – these are often free, or have very low prices.
+The wonderful Department of Conservation (DOC) has set up and manage public camping areas throughout New Zealand – these are often free or have very low prices.
 Facilities match the prices, in that they’re minimal, but the locations are lovely.
 The only downside for wild camping aficionados?
 There will be other people around, so it’s not totally free and wild.

 Above all, leave no trace and respect the environment you’re in.
 No one should ever know you were there, even if they hike past only the next day.
-That means choose a sensible place to pitch your tent – i.e. a flat piece of land where you don’t need to crush any flora or fauna to make space.
+That means choose a sensible place to pitch your tent – i.e., a flat piece of land where you don’t need to crush any flora or fauna to make space.
 You should also avoid camping near any built-up areas or inhabited buildings (not that you’d want to wild camp in the middle of a city, anyway!).

 Keep things peaceful while you’re camping overnight.
 Even if it looks like there’s no one for miles, sound carries.
-Additionally, if you’re making noise then you could be scaring away wildlife – and remember, the countryside is their home first and foremost.
+Additionally, if you’re making noise, then you could be scaring away wildlife – and remember, the countryside is their home first and foremost.
 When you leave, take everything with you, from litter to fruit peel to waste.
 Don’t light any campfires unless there are designated areas to do so.
-Cold food can be just as nice!
+Cold food can be just as lovely!

 The same rules apply if you’re freedom camping in one of the free-of-charge DOC campsites.
 Be respectful of the surroundings, tidy and quiet.
 Keeping the country’s lush, green landscape clean and natural is the best way to ensure freedom camping in New Zealand has a bright future!